-To determine whether this CD44-mediated mechanosensing had functional consequences for cell behaviors relevant to tumor invasion, we next explored the relative roles of CD44 and integrins in stiffness-dependent spreading and motility on HA-based hydrogels.
-When allowed to adhere over a period of 24 h in medium containing 10% serum, control U373-MG cells exhibited differing morphologies depending on stiffness and presence of RGD (Fig. 3).
-Cell area analysis performed on images obtained 24 h after seeding shows that, consistent with our past observations (14), HA hydrogels functionalized with RGD induced stiffness-dependent spreading (Fig. 3B).
+CD44 and integrins in stiffness-dependent spreading and motility on HA-based hydrogels.
+When allowed to adhere over a period of 24 hours in medium containing 10% serum, control U373-MG cells exhibited differing morphologies depending on stiffness and presence of RGD (Fig. 3).
+Cell area analysis performed on images obtained 24 hours after seeding shows that, consistent with our past observations (14), HA hydrogels functionalized with RGD induced stiffness-dependent spreading (Fig. 3B).
 Surprisingly, cells seeded on HA substrates devoid of RGD still exhibited stiffness-dependent spreading, although the stiffness dependence was less steep than that of cells on HA-RGD hydrogels (Fig. 3A).
 On compliant bare HA hydrogels of 0.95 kPa, all cells remained rounded and formed sparse multicellular aggregates, as expected for a low-adhesion environment (41).
-On stiffer 4.9 kPa and 6.9 kPa bare HA hydrogels, cells predominantly adhered as single cells, with CD44-positive processes and without vinculin-positive adhesive plaques.
-Cell spreading was dramatically reduced compared to cells on RGD-functionalized surfaces (Fig. 3C).
-In contrast, cells on 6.9 kPa HA-RGD hydrogels exhibited stress fibers, which were absent in all stiffnesses of bare HA hydrogels.
-Similar results were seen with U87- MG human glioblastoma cells, albeit with expected variations in morphology between cell lines (Fig. 3D).
-In both cases, addition of RGD to the substrate resulted in localization of vinculin staining to the tips of protrusions, while vinculin staining remained diffuse on bare HA hydrogels.
+On stiffer 4.9 and 6.9 kPa bare HA hydrogels, cells predominantly adhered as single cells, with CD44-positive processes and without vinculin-positive adhesive plaques.
+Cell spreading was dramatically reduced compared with cells on RGD-functionalized surfaces (Fig. 3C).
+In contrast, cells on 6.9 kPa HA-RGD hydrogels exhibited stress fibers, which were absent in bare HA hydrogels of all stiffnesses.
+Similar results were seen with U87-MG human glioblastoma cells, albeit with expected variations in morphology between cell lines (Fig. 3D).
+In both cases, addition of RGD to the substrate resulted in localization of vinculin staining to the tips of protrusions, whereas vinculin staining remained diffuse on bare HA hydrogels.

-Consistent with the CD44-specificity of this adhesion, cell spreading measurements on bare HA hydrogels could not be obtained for CD44 knockdown cells due to insufficient adhesion to the hydrogel.
+Consistent with the CD44 specificity of this adhesion, cell spreading measurements on bare HA hydrogels could not be obtained for CD44 knockdown cells because of insufficient adhesion to the hydrogel.
 With the addition of RGD to the matrix, however, these cells exhibited similar spreading as control cells on the same matrix (Fig. 3B).
-This implies that over timescales of roughly 24 h and with the addition of 10% serum to the culture medium, integrin-based adhesions are able to compensate for the lack of CD44 adhesions on two-dimensional cell spreading and motility.
+This implies that over timescales of roughly 24 hours and with the addition of 10% serum to the culture medium, integrin-based adhesions are able to compensate for the lack of CD44 adhesions on 2-dimensional (2D) cell spreading and motility.